 Please join us for a free all-day Open House on Saturday October 17th, from 10 am to 4pm.
 Social distancing will most def happen!
-Weather permitting, we’ll have tables and chairs set up outside to visit with the artists and enjoy some refreshments … and we will be sure to have just a few visitors inside the gallery at one time, masks required.
+Weather permitting, we’ll have tables and chairs set up outside to visit with the artists and enjoy some refreshments … Come on down and enjoy the art of Tim Carney, Boyd Carson and Dan McArdle.

 We are thrilled about our upcoming exhibit, Wood & Wax, featuring a handful of talented artists who've dedicated their craft to working with two beautiful and challenging mediums in diverse ways.
 They've shaped, molded, painted, carved, sanded and melted in means that promise to surprise and delight.

 When: Opening Reception Oct 6.
 Show runs through Nov 14.

 Where: 1+1=1 Gallery, 434 North Last Chance Gulch

 What: Casual panel-style gallery talk by the artists from 5:30 to 6p.
 Wine/appetizer reception 6 to 8p.

 Who: anyone interested in fine contemporary art, folks who want to learn more about woodworking and encaustic; adults and children.
 Everyone is welcome.